YaqubRahman/YaqubRahman/README.md

 </div>

 #
- - 💻 I'm a second year undergraduate CS student
+ - 🎓 I'm a second year undergraduate CS student
+ - ⚒️ Tech Lead @ Montage AI | SWE @ SoukAI
  - 📜 I have experience in Python, Java, Kotlin, TypeScript, Javascript, HTML, CSS, MySQL and React
  - ⚙️ I have skills in Video editing, Animating, Git and Calligraphy
- - ⚒️ Currently building Montage AI
  - 💡 Open to new ideas and willing to learn more!
 #